RIM-7 Sea Sparrow: Point defense missile system (PDMS)

 These same basic engagement parameters - high-speed and the associated fleeting sighting times - applied to sea-skimming aircraft and missiles as well.
 The Navy intended to adapt the Mauler to shipboard use by removing its search radar and wiring it into the existing ship-borne radar systems instead.
 The 9-box launcher and illuminator radar would be retained in a relatively compact mount.
 Development started in 1960 under the "Point Defense Missile System" (PDMS), the naval version to be known as the "RIM-46A Sea Mauler".
 The Navy was so confident in the Sea Mauler that they modified the design of their latest frigates, the Knox class, to incorporate a space on the rear deck for the Sea Mauler launcher.

 The Navy's confidence in Mauler proved misplaced; by 1963 the program had been downgraded to a pure technology development effort due to continued problems, and was canceled outright in 1965.
 All three of the stakeholders, the US Army, US Navy and British Army, started looking for a replacement.
 While the British took a longer-term approach and developed the new Rapier missile, the US Army and Navy scrambled to find a system that could be deployed as quickly as possible.
 Facing the problem of guidance in a cluttered environment, the Army decided to adapt the infrared AIM-9 Sidewinder missile into the MIM-72 Chaparral.
-This was based on the AIM-9D, a tail-chaser, and would be useless for the Navy where its targets would be approaching head on.
+This was based on the AIM-9D, which could only acquire targets from the rear, and would be useless for the Navy where its targets would be approaching head on.
 They required a radar-guided system, and this naturally led to the AIM-7 Sparrow.
 They also considered Chaparral for smaller ships due to its much smaller size, but no such fits were ever attempted.